HRNPH/AIwaifu/AIVoifu/README.md

 1. TTS: This is a typical text to speech model which you can add your own
 2. Voice_Conversion: This is our Heroine on making TTS sound like a cute girl by converting TTS speech using SoVits which you can train easily using our training script

+First of all we get TTS voice from TTS pipeline, adn the we do voice conversion on it
 ## Custom TTS
 in the TTS folder you'll found
 - tts_base_model: folder